corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/flow-state-machines.md

 * `anonymous: Boolean` - whether to generate a fresh, anonymous public key for the transaction

 Using this flow should not be too hard: in the simplest case, just create a buyer or seller with the details of the trade.
 Then start the flow in some way.
-Calling the `call` function won't work: instead you need to ask the framework to start the flow.
+Calling the `call` function will not work: instead you need to ask the framework to start the flow.
 More on that in a moment.

 ## Suspendable functions